Akashijk/Prompt-Tool/README.md

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**
     *   Chat directly with the AI for general ideas or to generate new files from scratch.
     *   Load an existing wildcard or template (via the Wildcard Manager or Template Editor context menu) to have a focused, context-aware conversation about improving it.
-    *   Use the "Generate Wildcard File..." or "Generate Template File..." buttons to have the AI create new content from scratch.
+    *   Use the "Generate..." buttons to have the AI create new content, including templates from a concept or from all of your existing wildcards.
     *   When the AI generates content that uses a new, non-existent wildcard, it will appear as a clickable link in the chat history, allowing you to generate it instantly.
     *   Right-click on text in the conversation to "Rewrite Selection with AI...".